 match multiple supplier invoices to a single Goods Received Note (GRN) or to any number of, or parts of, a PO

-automatically match an invoice to a PO, with the ability to manually match to deal with exceptions / more difficult situations
+automatically match an invoice to a PO, with the ability to manually match to deal with exceptions / more difficult situations.
+Invoice capability to pay on receipt, creating an invoice record for the amount receipted

 partially match an invoice which then results in a part payment to the supplier

-an invoice where there is no PO.
+register an invoice where there is no PO (supplier must exist).
 This must then be subject to appropriate account coding and workflow approval

+Process Invoices received without a PO that have been identified as valid non-PO invoices

+Process Invoices received without a PO that are not valid non-PO invoices, generating an automatic email to the supplier stating the invoice is in dispute

 input supplier invoices rapidly, such that large volumes can be processed efficiently

+upload electronic invoice files (external) and create associated invoice records and/or match to a PO.
+Dummy payment run required based on electronic invoice file type

+upload electronic invoice files (internal) and create 'dummy' invoice records with no match to a PO.
+Dummy payment run required based on some electronic invoice file type

+create 'dummy' invoice records based on a 'pay on receipt' trigger

+automatically check for duplicate invoices.
+If duplicates are found, invoice record is not to be created.
+Raise the appropriate notification warning and hold the invoice separately for manual review/creationautomatically create a credit note record which may or may not be linked to a POcreate a credit note manually which may or may not be linked to a PO, workflow approval required

+ability scan a copy of the credit note and attach to the credit note record

-automatically check for duplicate invoices flag invoices that are in dispute, where the system then automatically prevents payments.
+flag invoices that are in dispute, where the system then automatically prevents payments.

-(D) The Corporate Services Solution shall provide e-Invoicing; where a supplier invoice is received in a specific electronic template and format, where the system can then automatically match to the appropriate line item on a receipted PO
+(D) The Corporate Services Solution shall provide e-Invoicing; where a supplier invoice is received in a specific electronic template and format or as an unstructured invoice, where the system can then automatically match to the appropriate line item on a receipted PO, where a supplier invoice is received in a specific electronic template and format or as an unstructured invoice and no PO is required (approved non-PO invoice).

 (D) The Corporate Services Solution shall record why an invoice is in dispute recording an audit trail of communication with a supplier.